-Girl Scout Bike Club is a six-week summer healthy living program designed to build girls’ confidence in biking and inspire them to include biking in their everyday lives.
+Girl Scout Bike Club is a five-week summer healthy living program designed to build girls’ confidence in biking and inspire them to include biking in their everyday lives.
 The Bike Club Program teaches girls skills in bike safety, maintenance, nutrition, advocacy, and route planning.

 Girls must provide their own bike, helmet, and bring a water bottle to each meeting.